SPEC Purpose and Process

 Decision Points#

-A SPEC passes through three decision points over the course of its development and implementation: Accept, Endorse, and Adopt.
+A SPEC passes through four decision points over the course of its development and implementation: Accept, Publish, Endorse, and Adopt.

 graph LR